ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

    start-rserver.sh
    ```

   5. Next follow the instructions printed to the screen.
-The given command-line calls in these instructions need be executed in a terminal of a user's local system (not on the remote system).
+The command-line calls given in the instructions need be executed in a terminal of a user's local system (not on the remote system).